Consider this a personal invitation to join me in Rocky Mountain National Park in late September!

 What is Included

-As mentioned, I have a riverfront house rented for this tour and lodging is included.
+As mentioned, I have a house rented for this tour and lodging is included.

-This home has 5 bedrooms with king-sized beds along with 4 bathroooms.
+This home has 5 bedrooms along with 3 or 4 bathroooms.

 Transportation during the experience along with everything described in the Tour/Workshop/Adventure/Expedition section above is included.